-My second novel: Wait Until Autumn was published in 2011.
-It started in the mythical town of Lambert.
-By using a town with a fairly familiar name such as Lambert, but not actually giving the name of the state; I was able to lead the reader on a journey of discovery with descriptive scenery that was entirely believable without doing much research.
+When deciding on a location for your story, try using a town with a fairly familiar name such as Lambert, but not actually giving the name of the state.
+This will allow you to be able to lead the reader on a journey of discovery with descriptive scenery that is entirely believable without doing much research.

 If you decide to write about romance in your own backyard, so to speak, be sure to use landmarks that are familiar to those who actual reside in the vicinity.
-I find that the more descriptive the scene; the easier it is for readers to visualize it.
+You will find that the more descriptive the scene; the easier it is for readers to visualize it.

 Whether your town is mythical or actual there will always be characters facing crisis.